Last Updated on: 6th June 2023, 07:55 am

 According to Reviews in Veterinary Medicine, this is an inflammation of the footpads, often caused by bacterial infection, that makes it painful for a parrot to perch.

-The parrot may need a course of antibiotics with bandages on open sores to fully recover.
+The parrot may need antibiotics with bandages on open sores to recover.

-As parrots age, they can show signs of joint pain and arthritis.
+As parrots age, they may show signs of joint pain and arthritis.

-As with all animals, arthritis can be debilitating for birds.
-As per the American Journal of Veterinary Research, larger parrots will particularly suffer due to their higher body weight.
+Arthritis can be debilitating for birds.
+According to the American Journal of Veterinary Research, larger parrots suffer more due to their higher body weight.

-If a parrot is becoming arthritic, consider some lifestyle changes.
-Encourage the parrot to lose weight by adjusting its diet, focusing more on pellets with additional Omega-3 acids over fatty seeds.
+If a parrot is growing arthritic, consider some lifestyle changes.
+Encourage the parrot to lose weight by adjusting its diet, focusing more on pellets (with extra omega-3 fatty acids) over seeds.

 An arthritic parrot may lose interest in exercise but encourage them to move as much as possible.
-The more mobile the parrot remains, the more mobile its joints will remain.
+The more mobile the parrot, the healthier its joints.

 Fear of Perch

-Parrots are easily spooked, so they may refuse to perch as it fears such a vantage point.
-This is most likely if you have recently changed the perch because many parrots have neophobia (a fear of the unfamiliar).
+Parrots are easily spooked, so they may refuse to perch because it fears this vantage point.
+This is likely if you’ve recently changed the perch because parrots are neophobic (fear the unfamiliar).

-Think about what’s inside the cage, as some parrots are startled by the sudden appearance of a new toy or decoration.
-Introduce new items gradually and not all at once.
+Consider what’s inside the cage because some parrots are startled by the sudden appearance of new toys and decorations.
+New items should always be introduced gradually.

 A parrot may be at the bottom of the cage because it’s hiding.
-Ask yourself if you have given the parrot any reason to fear you, such as unwanted handling or shouting.
+Consider if you’ve given the parrot a reason to fear you, such as unwanted handling or shouting.

-There may have been external factors that spooked the parrot, too, such as loud noises from outside the home.
-If so, seek to reassure and calm the parrot.
+There may have been external factors that spooked the parrot, like loud noises from outside the home.

-It’s also possible that a parrot is playing with you.
-Parrots love to play games with their human owners, with hide and seek or peek-a-boo among the recreation activities parrots enjoy.
-If the parrot rises when you acknowledge it, it is likely having fun.
+Perhaps the parrot is playing with you.
+Parrots love to play games with their owners, with hide and seek or peek-a-boo among the recreation activities parrots enjoy.

 If the parrot is female, is she preparing to lay eggs?
-While wild parrots don’t lay eggs without a mate, some captive parrots do so.
+While wild parrots won’t lay eggs without a mate, some captive parrots do due to their living environment.

-Parrots are likeliest to lay eggs in the spring and summer when the days are longer.
+Parrots are likeliest to lay eggs in the spring and summer when the days are longer and warmer.

-Covering a cage and leaving a room in silence from around 5 pm onward makes this less likely, but don’t leave anything that could be used as a nesting box in this dark space.
+Covering a cage and leaving a room in silence from around 5-7 PM onward makes this less likely, but don’t leave anything that could be used as a nesting box in its space.

-If you pet a parrot in certain areas, like down the back or under the wings, it’s more likely to lay eggs.
+Petting a parrot in certain areas, like down the back or under the wings, is more likely to produce eggs.

-Changing the layout of a parrot’s cage periodically will deter your bird from laying unfertilized eggs, as birds prefer to lay eggs in familiar terrain.
+Changing the layout of the cage periodically will deter the bird from laying unfertilized eggs, as birds prefer to lay eggs in areas they trust.

 Sickness or Injury

-If you can’t find a compelling reason for a parrot to remain at the bottom of the cage based on the above, it’s likely injured or has an undiagnosed sickness.
+If you can’t find a compelling reason for a parrot to remain at the bottom of the cage, it’s likely injured or has an undiagnosed sickness.

-Start by assessing if the parrot could have a head injury – it may remain at the bottom of the cage as it is dazed.
-Think back to any instances where the parrot may have hit its head while exercising or question if it could have fallen from the top of the cage.
+Assess if the parrot could have a head injury.
+For example, it may remain at the bottom of the cage because it’s dazed.
+Think back to any instances where the parrot may have hit its head while exercising or question if it could have fallen from the top of the cage and landed poorly.

-Look out for any of the following uncharacteristic behaviors or habits in parrots:
+Look out for any of the following uncharacteristic behaviors:

 - Drooping in one or both wings.